waymarkedtrails/waymarked-trails-site/README.md

 This package contains all parts required to run the website:

 * api      - CherryPy application that serves the Rest API
-* config   - configuratoin and customization
+* config   - configuration and customization
 * db       - update scripts for the database, requires osgende
 * django   - contains localization files
 * frontend - website (CherryPy code, templates and static content)